MaiKuraki/UnityGameplayAbilitySystemSample/UnityPackages/CycloneGames/CycloneGames.UIFramework/README.md

 A simple, robust, and data-driven UI framework for Unity, designed for scalability and ease of use.
 It provides a clear architecture for managing UI windows, layers, and transitions, leveraging asynchronous loading and a decoupled animation system.

+## Features

+- **Asynchronous by Design**: All resource loading and instantiation operations are fully asynchronous using `UniTask`, ensuring a smooth, non-blocking user experience.
+- **Data-Driven**: Configure windows and layers with `ScriptableObject` assets for maximum flexibility and designer-friendliness.
+- **Robust State Management**: A formal state machine manages the lifecycle of each `UIWindow`, preventing common bugs and race conditions.
+- **Extensible Animation System**: Easily create and assign custom transition animations for windows.
+- **Service-Based Architecture**: Integrates seamlessly with other services like `AssetManagement`, `Factory`, and `Logger`.
+Perfectly compatible with DI/IoC.
+- **Performance-Minded**: Includes features like prefab caching, instantiation throttling, and a Dynamic Atlas system to maintain high performance.

 ## Core Architecture

 The framework is built upon several key components that work together to provide a comprehensive UI management solution.